-WHO'S WHO AMONG STUDENTS IN AMERICAN JUNIOR COL-LEGES.
 Annually, a directory recognizing outstanding campus leaders from over 500 junior colleges in the 50 states and the District of Columbia is published in Tuscaloosa, Alabama.
 Only second-year college students are eligible for nomination.
 Nominees are selected each year by a faculty committee, composed of representatives from each department of the College.
-The number of nominees is determined by the national office, based on present enrollment.
+The number of nominees is determined by the national office and is based on current enrollment.
 The selection committee is instructed to consider students whose academic standing, service to the community, leadership in extracurricular activities and future potential are decidely above average.
-The winners submit biographical information which is included in the Directory, receive a certificate suitable for framing, and are eligible for placement service when they seek employment.
+The winners submit biographical information which is included in the Directory, and they receive certificates suitable for framing, as well as being eligible for placement service when they seek employment.